 Listen to how Message To Bears makes these two ends meet in his music.

 Because electronic music is often made with computers, it’s all too easy for your work to sound inhuman.
 The more elements you can borrow from folk — group singing, traditional lyrical content, well-resolved chord progressions, etc. — the more you can bring the human element back in.

 If you take a good look at most electronic folk music being made, a lot of it favors the folkier side of things.
 Everything from chord progressions being presented with acoustic guitars to the conventional song structures found in this new genre seems to gravitate around folk.
 Adding electronic elements to elevate your song to another level of fidelity, or to creative emotive textures through sound design while keeping the traditional song form intact, can yield exciting results.

 Argentinian singer-songwriter Juana Molina often borrows from traditional South American folk rhythms and progressions to make her unique blend of electronic pop and folk music.

 Like I mentioned before, there’s no formula here to lock into, but I will say that no amount of production magic can make a bad musical idea compelling.
 A solid idea and character has to be at the heart of a great electronic folk song, even if it’s buried under layers of electronic production — or piled on top of it!

 Try things out.
 Honor your musical intuition and be prepared to fail.
 If you find that something you believe in falls flat, figure out why and let your findings inform how you write in the future, because the seed of that idea is probably valid.

-Whether you’re interested to dive deep into a production-related topic like Advanced Mix Techniques, Beat Making in Ableton Live, or Intro to Making Music in Logic Pro X, or just to work with a mentor directly to achieve a musical goal specific to you, we can help you get there!
+Whether you’re interested to dive deep into a production-related topic like Advanced Mix Techniques, Songwriting for Producers, or Intro to Making Music in Logic Pro X, or just to work with a mentor directly to achieve a musical goal specific to you, we can help you get there!
 Check out Soundfly’s mentored online courses here.